-Without modifying our opinion, we draw attention to pages 5 to 9 of the CSS, which describes the basis of preparation.
+We draw attention to pages 6 to 10 of the CSS, which describes the basis of accounting and that the CSS has been prepared in accordance with a special purpose framework.
 The CSS is prepared in order for EDF Energy Holdings Limited and its Licensees to meet the Licence requirements of the Regulator Ofgem rather than in accordance with a generally accepted accounting framework.
-The CSS should therefore be read in conjunction with both the Licences and the basis of preparation on pages 5 to 9.
-This basis of preparation is not the same as segmental reporting under IFRS and/or statutory reporting.
+The CSS should therefore be read in conjunction with both the Licences and the basis of preparation on pages 6 to 10.
+This basis of preparation is not the same as segmental reporting under International Financial Reporting Standards and/or statutory reporting.
 As a result, the schedule may not be suitable for any other purpose.
+Our opinion is not modified in respect of this matter.